SeymourEric/version-control-lab/README.md

 *

 ###### Why This License and CoC
-* We chose to use the Academic Free License Version 3.0 because it allows our code to be "open source," but still gives us as the creators the credit
+* We chose to use the Academic Free License Version 3.0 because it allows our code to be "open source," but still gives us as the creators the credit.
+It allows people to freely make their own edits to their own version of our program.
+They can distribute and market it but we are ultimately the creators.
+We are also not liable for anything they do.
 *